FLBPeriat/esperan-3.0/README.md

-# Git-Hub Community Project esperant-3.0
+# Git-Hub Community Project esperan-3.0

-This repositery is open and target, in a first time, each ones who want too contributes for that new programming language, and after it, it will evenly be open for all.
+This repositery is open and target, in a first time, each ones who want to contributes for that new programming language, and after it, it will evenly be open for all.
 The diverging part (i.e.: front vs back) can be two global library for example, however I do not take the decision, even the project name is temporary.

 you to play